Europe/English

 How can I access, retrieve or erase the product data regulated under Data Act?

 The customer can delete all data stored on the vehicle, directly from the vehicle by accessing the Factory Reset option from the vehicle menu.
-To delete the product data stored on our remote servers, please contact us via our online contact Contact specifying the categories of data to be provided, and the needed details to be able to proceed with the request.
+To delete the product data stored on our remote servers, please submit a request via the My Data section in My Account.